AdobeDocs/audience-manager.pt-BR/help/using/overview/data-security-and-privacy/data-security.md

 ## Proteção de dados por omissão {#escaping-data}

-Observe que [!DNL Audience Manager] não escapa aos dados de saída para protegê-los contra possíveis scripts entre sites (XSS), etc. É responsabilidade do cliente escapar aos dados recebidos.
+Note that  does not escape outgoing data to secure it against possible cross-site scripting (XSS), etc. [!DNL Audience Manager] É responsabilidade do cliente escapar aos dados recebidos.

+## HTTP Strict-Transport-Security (#hsts)

+[!DNL HTTP Strict-Transport-Security (HSTS)] is a web security policy mechanism that helps protect against cookie hijacking and protocol downgrade attacks by not permitting  traffic and transparently upgrading all  traffic to .[!DNL HTTP][!DNL HTTP][!DNL HTTPS]

+This policy improves data security between clients and Adobe Edge servers.

+### Exemplo {#hsts-example}

+When trying to access ,  will automatically upgrade the request to  , in case the browser doesn’t automatically request the  domain.`http://bank.demdex.com`[!DNL HSTS]`https://bank.demdex.com`[!DNL HTTPS]

+See HTTP Strict Transport Security - Wikipedia for more information about HSTS.[](https://en.wikipedia.org/wiki/HTTP_Strict_Transport_Security)